 Bart Bernard is a distinguished personal injury attorney with law offices in Baton Rouge and Lafayette, Louisiana.
 Over the past decade, his track record of favorable verdicts has earned him membership in the Elite Lawyers of America and the Multi-Million Dollar Advocates Forum.

-Though the evidence of defendant knowledge and cover-up is compelling, the case is not a slam-dunk.
+Though the evidence that talc manufacturers had knowledge of the dangers of their products and negligently kept that information from the public is compelling, the case is not a slam-dunk.
 It takes an experienced litigator and a vast network of respected medical professionals willing to testify on a patient’s behalf to draw the irrefutable connection between an individual patient’s cancer and the use of baby powder.
 Bart Bernard is currently assisting those who believe they have been injured by long-term use of talc products.

 If you or a loved one has suffered from crushing medical bills and adverse health after years of using talcum powder, contact dangerous drug attorney Bart Bernard for a free case review.
 All legal services are fee-free unless he wins money on your behalf.